Diploma of Sports Management (High Performance)

 Frequently Asked Questions

 ISCA offers students an innovative blend of both classroom and practical components of study.
-The Diploma covers three units that are run over 13 week periods (including examinations) for each of the three trimesters.
+The diploma covers three units that are run over 13-week periods (including examinations) for each of the three trimesters.
 Each trimester offers one business, one management, and one high performance unit.
-In the final trimester, students are expected to also complete a total of 100h industry experience.
+In the final trimester, students are expected to also complete a total of 100-hours industry experience.
 View the full course structure or review the ISCA brochure for further information.

-The program has been designed to equip students with a broad knowledge of business, marketing, sport management and high performance, as well as providing a unique practical experience through work integrated learning & development of skills required for sport-specific careers.
-After completion of the diploma, students will be able to articulate into a bachelor of sport management at ICMS with credit transfer up to 8 subjects.
+The program has been designed to equip students with a broad knowledge of business, marketing, sports management and high performance, as well as providing a unique practical experience through work integrated learning and development of skills required for sport-specific careers.
+After completing of the diploma, students will be able to articulate into a Bachelor of Business (Sports Management) at ICMS with credit transfer of up to 8 subjects.

 ISCA offers a holistic approach to assessing your application, including an application interview, your current and previous involvement in sport, your individual Year 12 subject results and, for High Academic Places (see below), your Australian Tertiary Admission Rank (ATAR).